falaknazsoomro/Quest-Exams-Aplication-Form-System-/README.md

 # Quest-Exams-Aplication-Form-System-
-It is website base application to fill the form from Quest University exams
+It is a website base application to fill the form for Quest University exams